 Details

 The bill encompasses many different regulations and set goals for the US, including: national pollution goals and emissions standards; increased dam safety measures; federal electricity regulatory reform; infrastructure modernization and improvement; and improved waste management and collection.
 This bill would also amend the Solid Waste Disposal Act to implement a federal bottle bill program.
 It would also conduct studies to determine the efficacy and implementation of such a program.
-Under this bill, unredeemed deposits go back towards the designated system administrator.
+Under this bill, unredeemed deposits go back to the designated system administrator.

 Footnotes